anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

        .. note::

-        Note, extra should be provisioned to cater for any overhead required by the Operating System and any required OS processes such as the container runtime, Kubernetes agents, etc.
+        Note, extra filesystem storage should be provisioned to cater for any overhead required by the Operating System and any required OS processes such as the container runtime, Kubernetes agents, etc.

      - :ref:`e.cap.003 <ref_model:chapters/chapter04:Exposed Resource Capabilities>`